aleguma/kronodroid/README.md

 KronoDroid dataset repository.

-Emulator data set is ready.
+Emulator data set is ready to download in zip format.